 The Brookland Neighborhood Civic Association exists to support the Brookland community through good times and bad.
 We may be in for a rough patch for a little while with the COVID-19 outbreak, but that is all the more reason to re-commit ourselves to service to our neighbors and community, especially those who are most vulnerable and in need.
 To that end, I want to share some important resources to keep you informed and give you the means to help others.

 We are asking you to support us through monetary donations.
-While it may feel more meaningful to bring food donations directly to the church, we are doing it this way in order to make things easier on the church and its volunteers.
+While it may feel more meaningful to bring donations directly to the church, we are doing it this way in order to make things easier on the church and its volunteers.
 The church does not have large volunteer capacity and can only operate during limited hours.
-We at BNCA will handle making regular purchases and delivery of food supplies for the church, using your donations.
+We at BNCA will handle making regular purchases and delivery of supplies for the church, using your monetary donations.
 Rene McCray, our membership coordinator, has already begun doing this, making Costco runs.
-The BNCA board determined to make an initial $1000 donation for food supplies, and is looking to your donations in order to help us continue to support the pantry.
+The BNCA board determined to make an initial $1000 donation for supplies, and is looking to your donations in order to help us continue to support the pantry.

 If you want to connect with BNCA regarding this effort, please contact us.